CICPSU/bimplanning/chapter/6_Implementation.md

 # CHAPTER SIX – IMPLEMENTING THE BIM PROJECT EXECUTION PLANNING PROCEDURE

 The development of the BIM Plan is a collaborative process.
 Some portions of the procedure, e.g., discussing the overall project goals, are collaborative tasks, while other portions, e.g., defining the required file structure or a detailed information exchange, do not necessarily require collaboration.
 The key to successfully developing the plan is to ensure that meetings are scheduled for the collaborative tasks when needed, and that the non-collaborative tasks are completed in a timely manner, in preparation for these meetings.
 The BIM Plan can be developed through a series of collaborative meetings, followed by work tasks which take place between the meetings.
 A series of four meeting have been defined to develop the BIM Plan.
 The goal of presenting this four meeting series is to illustrate one structure that the team can use to effectively develop the plan.
-For some projects, the team may be able to reduce the number of meetings through effective collaboration between meetings.
+For some projects, the team may be able to reduce the number of meetings through effective collaboration between meetings, while in other project, it may be necessary to schedule addition opportunities for collaboration.

 ## 1. Meeting Structure for Developing a BIM Project Execution Plan